mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git add .`
 * Stages new and modified files only, NOT deleted files <br />
 `git add -u`
-* tage all changes to all files within a repo subfolder <br />
+* Stage all changes to all files within a repo subfolder <br />
 `git add /home/user/Desktop/name_of_repo/repo-subfolder/`
 * Create a commit which takes a snapshot of the staging area of will be pushed to GitHub <br />
-`git commit -m "add README to initial commit"`
+`git commit -m "add commit"`

 #### Editing and undoing commits
 * Change directory path to the `name_of_repo` folder  <br />